Zhangshitong-hub/MOF-MembraneConstructor/README.md

 (5) Check the "warning.log" file in the Output directory for any issues.

-The files in directory "Test_for_runtime_and_reliability" are the Inputs and Outpus for generating the runtime and reliability of this code.
+The files in directory "Test_for_runtime_and_reliability" are the Inputs and Outpus for evaluating the runtime and reliability of this code.
 The test resluts are briefly summarized in "plane_test.xlsx" and "surface-termination_test.xlsx".

 For more details about the algorithm and features, please refer to our work (DOI: *****)